SrimanPotluri/Movies/README.md

 Testing:

+Replace the Db Connection string in Entity/TitlesContext.cs with yours.

 Search works based on Movie TitleName, Use keywords such as "Casablanca" or partial search with letters (ex: "a", "de").
 Hover over the images for storyline.

 Technologies used: